 It provides you with a story, so that you can introduce the subject of transgender to your kids.
 Introducing Teddy talks about the fact that how a person looks on the outside, doesn’t always match up with how they feel on the inside.
 In this modern day, we now know that gender (male or female) isn’t necessarily determined by your genitals.
 Most people with penises identify as boys, but some identify as girls.
 And most people with a vulva identify as a girl, but some identify as a boy.

-by Jessica Walton, is a wonderful book for younger children that introduces the fact that gender does not always match your sex.
+Introducing Teddy by Jessica Walton, is a wonderful book for younger children that introduces the fact that gender does not always match your sex.
 Younger children usually accept this fact as just another thing that can happen.
 Just like some kids may be in a wheel chair, or speak differently too!
 It is usually us parents who struggle with the concept ourselves.
 And books like Introducing Teddy are a wonderful opportunity to normalise transgender through a picture book that is written in an age-appropriate way.
-And the book gives you the words to explain it, which means that you don’t have to bean expert o the subject yourself.
+And the book gives you the words to explain it, which means that you don’t have to be an expert of the subject yourself.

 So if you want to grow up a child who doesn’t discriminate and is accepting of diversity, then this is the sort of book that you need to have in your bookshelf!

-You can watch my video review of Introducing Teddy: A story about being yourself here.
+You can also watch a video review of Introducing Teddy: A story about being yourself below.

 There are a lot more sex education books out there, that talk about a range of other topics.

 Make sure you go and check it out.
 It includes a lot of sex education books that will make talking about sex (and other tricky topics), a whole lot easier!